oleganza/bitcoin-papers/AutomaticEncryptedWalletBackups.md

 Definitions
 -----------

-`"Double-quoted string"` is a binary string containing ASCII-encoded text.
+`"String"` is a binary string containing ASCII-encoded text.

-`||` denote concatenation of two binary strings.
+`a || b` denotes concatenation of two binary strings.

 **Plaintext** is a serialized represenation of Wallet's metadata.
 This could be JSON, XML, SQLite or any other data.
 This specification does not cover the underlying data format.
 Each wallet application defines that format for itself.